Albergo Della Regina Isabella

 That design tradition is increasingly rare in the Italian premium hotel market.
 At Aman Venice or Four Seasons Hotel Firenze, the building does the architectural work because the building is a palazzo with centuries of accumulated authority.
 At the Regina Isabella, the authority comes from a different source: the deliberate decision to occupy the seafront of a small Campanian town and become inseparable from its civic identity.
 The hotel and the piazza are effectively the same thing, which gives the property a gravity that newer addresses cannot manufacture.

-The Michelin Selected designation in the 2025 guide places the Regina Isabella in a peer set of editorially credentialed Italian properties that includes Passalacqua on Lake Como, Il Pellicano in Porto Ercole, and Castel Fragsburg in Merano.
+The Michelin Selected designation in the 2025 guide places the Regina Isabella within a group of editorially credentialed Italian properties that includes Passalacqua on Lake Como, Il Pellicano in Porto Ercole, and Castel Fragsburg in Merano.
 The distinction is not a star rating but an editorial endorsement, and it signals a standard of experience that the guide's inspectors consider coherent and bookable rather than merely historic.

 The Thermal Context: Why Ischia Works Differently